 - Follow the instructions in my Pan Seared Steak tutorial to cook the steaks to your desired doneness.

-- Make the caramelized onions (recipe link in the ingredients list) and sautéed mushrooms - I typically make these while the aioli (below) is resting.
+- Make the caramelized onions (recipe link in the ingredients list) and sautéed mushrooms - I typically make these while the horseradish mayo (below) is resting.

 - For the mushrooms, heat the butter in a nonstick skillet over medium-high heat, until foaming subsides.
 Add the mushrooms, along with a pinch of kosher salt and pepper.
 Sauté until the liquid is released and evaporated and the mushrooms are beginning to brown around the edges.
 Remove from the pan and set aside.

-- After 30 minutes, taste the aioli and add additional horseradish to your preferences.
+- After 30 minutes, taste the mayo and add additional horseradish to your preferences.
 Keep chilled until ready to assemble the sandwiches.

 Assemble the Sandwiches

-- Spread a little bit of the aioli on the bottom of each ciabatta roll.
+- Spread a little bit of the mayo on the bottom of each ciabatta roll.
 Layer each with a few baby arugula leaves, 1/4 of the sliced steak, sautéed mushrooms, and caramelized onions.
-If desired, spread a little extra aioli on the top half of the roll.
+If desired, spread a little extra horseradish mayo on the top half of the roll.